-Economists obtain positions at universities and in government, financial institutions, brokerage houses, private nonfinancial corporations, and international organizations such as the International Monetary Fund and the World Bank, and as financial journalists and as marketing and management specialists in domestic and international firms.
+Economists obtain positions at universities and in government, financial institutions, brokerage houses, private nonfinancial corporations, international organizations such as the International Monetary Fund and the World Bank, as financial journalists, and as marketing and management specialists in domestic and international firms.

 Economics majors are required to earn a minimum grade of "C" in MAT 210 Brief Calculus before taking upper-division courses in economics.
 While MAT 210 meets the minimum mathematics requirement to major in Economics, all Economics majors who anticipate going on to graduate school in economics or in business or to law school are encouraged to take MAT 270 Calculus with Analytic Geometry I. Majors are encouraged to pursue further course work in mathematics.
 MAT 270 may be taken in lieu of MAT 210 in the science and mathematics area of the requirements described in the Advising Handbook.
+ECN 313 and 314 should be taken before other upperdivision courses in economics.
+Students must earn a minimum grade of "C" in ECN 313 and 314.
+Concurrent enrollment in ECN 313 and 314 is permitted.
+Concurrent enrollment in ECN 313 or 314 and other upper-division courses in economics is subject to the approval of the faculty advisor.